-About 2/3 of cases will develop a rash that does not blanch (disappear) when pressed on.
-This type of rash is caused by bleeding under the skin and is a sign of advanced blood infection (septicaemia).
-About 75% of cases of invasive meningococcal disease have meningitis.
+Almost 80% of cases will develop a rash that does not blanch (become pale/go white) when pressed on.
+This type of rash is often a late sign of infection.

 Prompt diagnosis, early administration of injected antibiotic to patients suspected of having meningococcal infection and immediate admission to the hospital may help to decrease the risk of permanent damage and death.

 If meningococcal bacteria pass into the blood, the disease usually progresses very quickly.
 A person with meningococcal disease may develop:

 One to two people out of every ten who survive meningococcal disease have long term complications, such as extensive skin scarring, amputation of limbs and extremities, hearing loss, seizures or brain injury

 Even when the disease is identified and treated early 1–2 people in 10 will die.

 The risk of infection for household contacts of a person with the disease is highest during the first seven days and may persist for many weeks.
 Preventive antibiotics should be administered to close contacts as soon as possible, preferably within 24 hours of identification of the person with meningococcal disease.

 During an outbreak, a meningococcal immunisation programme may be commenced for those in the highest risk groups if a vaccine is available.
 Meningococcal conjugate vaccines reduce the number of people carrying N. meningitidis in the back of their throat thereby reducing the spread of the bacteria around the community.
 This contributes to ‘herd immunity’ while protecting the individual from invasive disease.